-The difference between AR Financing and Invoice Factoring is small but critical, even though the terms are used synonymously.
-Confusion can happen because the key component used to obtain funds in both the options is the company’s “Accounts Receivable.”
+The difference between AR Financing and Invoice Factoring is small but critical.
+It’s different is so small many tend to use the terms synonymously.
+Confusion is common because the key component to obtain funds in both the options is the company’s “Accounts Receivable.”

-AR (Accounts Receivable) Financing refers to the total money owed to a company by its B2B or B2G customers.
+Accounts Receivable Financing or AR Financing refers to the total money owed to a company by its B2B or B2G customers.
 Invoices are the individual bills that make up a company’s accounts receivable (AR).
 When a seller sells goods or services to their customers, they issue an Invoice to their customers.
 The amount due on the invoice is added to the company’s open Accounts Receivable, which is listed as a current asset on the balance sheet of the seller.

 Here are the definitions of both AR Financing and Invoice Factoring: